 SELECTED MEMBERSHIP TO SCIENTIFIC SOCIETIES AND COMMITTEES

-He has been working in the fields of atmospheric sciences and climatology for the past 45 years.
-His research positions include: Postdoc, Advanced Study Programme at the National Center for Atmospheric Research, USA; the National Hellenic Research Foundation; the National Oceanic and Atmospheric Administration, USA; the University of Oslo; the Laboratories of Atmospheric Physics, Universities of Athens and Thessaloniki, Greece; the National Observatory, Athens; the Academy of Athens.
-He has participated in more than 90 research projects (60 of which from EU, WMO and US).
-He has participated in prestigious research committees and international commissions e.g. Member of EU Advisory Groups for DGXII; Member of the WMO AD HOC Scientific Steering Committee on UV Monitoring and the WMO AD HOC Scientific Steering Committee on Ozone (Ozone-SAG); Member of the ENRICH Council of the European Union; Member of the WMO Executive Council Panel of Experts/CAS Working Group on Environmental Pollution and Atmospheric Chemistry; Member of the EU (EC) Stratospheric Science Panel which organized, among other large projects, all the European Arctic stratospheric ozone experiments.
-He has served as Secretary and President of the International Ozone Commission and elected Honorary Member of IO3C.
+Has been working in the field of atmospheric sciences and climatology for the past 45 years.
+His research positions include Postdoc, Advanced Study Programme at the National Center for Atmospheric Research, USA; the National Hellenic Research Foundation; the National Oceanic and Atmospheric Administration, USA; the University of Oslo; the Laboratories of Atmospheric Physics, Universities of Athens and Thessaloniki, Greece; the National Observatory, Athens; the Academy of Athens.
+Participated in more than 90 research projects (60 of which from EU, WMO and the US).
+Has participated in prestigious international research committees and commissions e.g. Member of EU Advisory Groups for DGXII; Member of the WMO AD HOC Scientific Steering Committee on UV Monitoring and the WMO AD HOC Scientific Steering Committee on Ozone (Ozone-SAG); Member of the ENRICH Council of the European Union; Member of the WMO Executive Council Panel of Experts/CAS Working Group on Environmental Pollution and Atmospheric Chemistry; Member of EU (EC) Stratospheric Science Panel which organized all European Arctic stratospheric ozone experiments, among other large projects.
+Has served as Secretary and President of the International Ozone Commission (IO3C) and elected Honorary Member of IO3C in 2016.

+His papers on the inverse relationship between ozone and UV-B, provided for the first time evidence that UV-B had significant positive trends.
+“A note on the recent increase of solar UV-B over northern mid latitudes”, GRL, 1995, “Optical properties of tropospheric aerosols …, Appl.
+Optics, 1997, "Spectral measurements of solar UVB radiation and its relations to total ozone, SO2, and clouds", JGR, 1993 as well as his papers on record low total ozone anomalies and the effects of volcanic eruptions (e.g. with Bojkov “Record low total ozone during northern winters of 1992 and 1993", GRL 1993).
 In the 80s Zerefos pioneered in establishing regular well calibrated observations of UV spectral irradiance worldwide.
-In the 90s he has pioneered in the establishment of the European UV-B observing network which started from his initiative with Anne Webb and Alkis Bais (Zerefos et al, GRL, 1997).
+In the 90s has pioneered in the establishment of the European UV-B observing network which started from his initiative with Anne Webb and Alkis Bais (Zerefos et al, GRL, 1997).
 His thorough research with the Brewer spectroradiometer led to its establishment as a model instrument to measure columnar ozone, SO2 and UV spectral irradiances (Zerefos et al., J. Photoch. & Photobio., 1995; Zerefos et al., GRL, 1997) and with Bais and McElroy (GRL, 1996; Appl.
 Optics, 1998).
 His papers on the inverse relationship between ozone and UV-B, provided for the first-time evidence that clear sky UV-B had significant positive trends (GRL, 1995; Appl.
 Optics, 1997) as well as his papers on record low total ozone anomalies and the effects of volcanic eruptions (e.g. with Bojkov, GRL 1993).

 His pioneering work on the use of red-to-green ratios to detect aerosol in paintings by great masters (Zerefos et al, 2007, 2014) is being widely discussed in scientific and mass media globally.
 Other papers include climatological-paleoclimatological studies with Luterbacher et al. (Climate Change, 2010; Environ.
 Res.
 Lett., 2016).
 More recently, his papers on Copernicus services and products have been widely quoted (Inness et al., ACP, 2013, 2015; Wagner, ACP, 2015; Eskes, Geosci.
 Model Dev., 2015) and together with several of the previously mentioned papers have been selected as hot spots by the editors of prestigious scientific journals.
-His biometrical indices are: 266 publications with 8.171 citations (without self-citations), h-index 55 (from Web of Knowledge, March 2021) and a total of 497 publications with 13.715 citations, h-index 64 (from Google Scholar, March 2021).
+His bibliometric indices are: 269 publications with 8.634 citations (without self-citations), h-index 56 (from Web of Knowledge, March 2022) and a total of 520 publications with 14.537 citations, h-index 67 (from Google Scholar, March 2022).

 LIST OF SELECTED RECENT ARTICLES IN PEER REVIEWED JOURNALS